 Students work several days a week with an audiologist as a student clinician in Boston’s outpatient clinics, professional private practices, or prestigious hospitals that have included the Veteran’s Administration Hospital, Children’s Hospital, Mass Eye and Ear, and UMass Medical Center.
 Following ASHA requirements, students gain experience across the lifespan.
 Students’ practica provide hands-on experience with a variety of populations, including infants, children, and adults.
 Clinical areas include:

 While many of our external clinical sites are accessible by public transportation, not all are.
-Consequently, it is necessary for students to have access to a car during the semesters that they are enrolled in Clinics 2-4.
+Consequently, it is necessary for students to have access to a car during the semesters that they are enrolled in Advanced Audiology Clinics 2-8.
 Availability of a car increases the options for placement sites at which students have opportunities to gain diverse and extensive clinical experience.

 Northeastern University emphasizes service to inner-city neighborhoods of Boston and to surrounding communities.
 Through some of the Speech-Language Pathology and Audiology Department’s community service links, students have opportunities to participate in speech-language-hearing screenings at local schools and hospitals and to facilitate children’s story-telling groups at local family homeless shelters.

 The SLP Program typically has about 40-45 incoming graduate students per year.
 The Au.D.
 Program typically has about 8-9 incoming graduate students per year.
 As a result, students and faculty get to know each other well, and students become friends for life.
 At Northeastern, you have all of the advantages of a large university campus, including interprofessional opportunities and facilities you would expect to find at a major urban university, along with all of the advantages of a small, intimate program.